rodrifernandezt/ethdomains/README.md

 # ethdomains
 Simple python script that tracks which 3-char .eth ENS domains are up for grabs.
 Can be modified to bulk-check availability of any list of domains
+Includes: Jupyter notebook, PDF print-out of code & Excel output with list of available domains

 As of Sept 2021 in csv file:
 - 14511 out of 17576 still available